jhorey/ferry/docs/sources/examples/hadoop.rst

       - personality: "hadoop-client"

 There are two main sections: the ``backend`` and ``connectors``.
 In this example, we're defining a single ``storage`` backend.
-This ``storage`` backend is going to run two instances of ``hadoop`` and also install ``hive``, an SQL compatability layer for Hadoop.
+This ``storage`` backend is going to run two instances of ``hadoop`` and also installs ``hive``, an SQL compatability layer for Hadoop.
 The ``backend`` may also optionally include a ``compute`` section (for example additional ``yarn`` instances).
 However, in this example, we won't need one since Hadoop will automatically come with its own compute capabilities.

 Connectors are basically Linux clients that are able to connect to the backend.
-In this example, we'll instantiate a ``hadoop-client`` (there are several pre-defined types).
-You can specify as many as you want (although you should always specify at least one).
+You'll want at least one to simplify interacting with Hadoop.
+You can also place your application-specific code in the connector (for example, your web server).
+In this example, we'll use the built-in ``hadoop-client``.

 Running an example
 ------------------

 Now that we've defined our stack, let's start it up.
-Just type the following in your terminal:
+Don't forget that you need the Ferry server to be up and running (via ``sudo ferry server``).
+Afterwards type the following in your terminal:

 .. code-block:: bash